timmlk/Amazon-S3-Client/README.md

 ###AWS specific operations
 List content of bucket :
-   Do a get and set resource to empty string
+   Do a GET and set resource to empty string
    If you want to limit a list, then provide the parameters as a normal query string (ie. ?max-keys=50&prefix=bob) to the get resource option
      var options = {
             'key' : keyId,
             'secret' : secret,